The standard is based on Elastic Common Schema (ECS), with all deviations and clarifications noted below.

 observer.type

-- The following fields shall always be populated for all events, unless otherwise noted:
+The following fields shall always be populated for all events, unless there is no applicable ECS value:

 event.outcome

-shall only be assigned when an event can logically contain an outcome.
+shall only be assigned when an event can logically contain an outcome.event.type

 and event.category